 But what exactly is a serviced office?
 Join us as we explore the key characteristics of this type of office, including how it differs from conventional office leases and other options such as managed office space.
 Along the way, we’ll also take a look at how the process of renting serviced office space works, the main benefits, and the costs.

-We recently launched our first serviced offices at BizSpace Theale in Reading, offering flexible terms, a dedicated on-site team, and modern furnished office spaces.
+We have a range of serviced office space at different locations, offering flexible terms, a dedicated on-site team, and modern furnished office spaces.

 A serviced office is a fully furnished office space that’s ready for use with facilities provided and an operator to manage the property.
 This type of office is available for flexible, short-term rental on a rolling renewal basis.
 Unlike conventional five-year leaseholds, serviced offices charge all-inclusive monthly bills covering everything from the space itself to Wi-Fi, reception staff, and cleaning.